Hands-on Gear Review

 The Stretch Zion Pants are offered in six waist sizes and three lengths, and come in five different color options, thus providing enough variety to meet your style preference.

 The Stretch Zion Pants provide excellent value ($10 cheaper than the convertible version).
-These pants are priced in the middle range of those we tested and provide an all purpose multi-faceted solution to looking and feeling good at home or on whatever adventure you undertake.
+These pants are priced in the middle range of those we tested and provide an all purpose solution to looking and feeling good at home or on whatever adventure you undertake.
 In general they are not cheap pants, but they are also not cheaply made pants.
 We did have some frustration with the stitching coming loose, which directly degrades their overall value and longevity.
 However, we love Prana as a company and we especially love their policy of providing a full refund at any time if you are unhappy with their product.

-The Prana Stretch Zion Pants win our Best Buy award as an extremely versatile, comfortable, durable multi-use pant at a reasonable price.
+The Prana Stretch Zion Pants win our Best Buy award as an extremely versatile, comfortable, durable multiple use pant at a reasonable price.
 They provide everything we want, and more, in a general purpose hiking/outdoor pant, are stretchy and versatile enough to use in a range of sports and a variety of life situations, are reasonably durable, weather resistant, and at $10 less than the convertible option, ofter significant value with respect to their overall cost.

 — Brian Blum